-In 2019, we accomplished several improvements to the Monexnet system that will help the promotion areas to perform their activities more efficiently and safely.
+In 2020, we accomplished several improvements to the Monexnet system that will help the promotion areas to perform their activities more efficiently and safely.
 This system is based on a dispersion module that transmits the transaction to the country of destination and makes the reconciliation with the bank movements made by the client to cover its transaction.
 We believe that it is a great differentiator within the sector.
-Monex has a contingency plan called Business Continuity Plan with which we are able to operate on a regular basis the different businesses it serves.
+Monex has a contingency plan called Business Continuity Plan with which we can operate on a regular basis the different businesses we serve.

-Additionally, in 2019, we carried out improvements and implementations to the existing phases of this program to increase the security of the information with which the different users and decision makers operate.
-Similarly, to continue the operation, an alternate data center has been prepared and we have installed redundant voice and data services allowing us to continue working with a minimum delay in operation.
+Additionally, in 2020, we carried out improvements and implementations to the existing phases of this program to increase the security of the information with which the different users and decision makers operate, considering the improvements and implementations required by and derived from the pandemic.
+Similarly, to continue the operation, we maintain an alternate data center and we have installed redundant voice and data services allowing us to continue working with a minimum delay in operation.

 The security of information and transactions of our clients is another high priority task of the Technology Unit.
 In 2011, Monex was certified in the international standard of information security ISO27001.
-In 2019, this certificate was confirmed by carrying out activities such as continuous improvement and various measures in the prevention of any type of "attack" that could jeopardize the operation and information of our clients.
+In 2020, this certificate was confirmed by carrying out activities such as continuous improvement and various measures in the prevention of any type of "attack" that could jeopardize the operation and information of our clients.